 The topic of whether or not distilled water is safe to consume has recently attracted both positive and negative press.
 Many laud the practice of drinking distilled water for its exceptional purity, while others point out the possible health risks.
 While distilled water is essential for many purposes (including use in hospitals, aquariums, and chemistry labs), there are a number of conflicting opinions on drinking it.
-So what’s the verdict?
+So, what’s the verdict?

 What Is Distilled Water?

 First things first, it’s important to understand what exactly distilled water consists of.
 Distilled water is water that has been boiled to remove impurities—then condensed from a steam back into liquid form.
 In a nutshell, this process removes nearly all toxins, chemicals, and minerals from the water.
-Because this method doesn’t necessarily require any complex devices or added substances, its considered an extremely natural purification method.
+Because this method doesn’t necessarily require any complex devices or added substances, it's considered an extremely natural purification method.

 Is It Safe to Drink Distilled Water?

 When it comes to whether or not you can drink distilled water, the most notable issue is its mineral content.
-While the distillation process removes a range of harmful chemicals and substances, registered dietician and nutritionist Amy Shapiro points out that it also strips water of its minerals.
+While the distillation process removes a range of harmful chemicals and substances, registered dietitian and nutritionist Amy Shapiro points out that it also strips water of its minerals.
 "A decrease in mineral intake from calcium and magnesium can lead to an electrolyte imbalance and possible metabolic imbalance," she explains.
 Additionally, given the loss of minerals, if you rely on distilled water to rehydrate while exercising, Shapiro notes that it can lead to more of an electrolyte imbalance than a replenishment.